-If you thought Mycoplasma mastitis was a problem only on big dairies, think again.
-Since it was first reported in a Connecticut herd in 1961, the disease has been identified on operations of all sizes in every state.
-Highly contagious, tough to detect and virtually untreatable, Mycoplasma has been implicated in pneumonia, eye infections, arthritis and other disorders that cost U.S. producers an estimated $140 million annually in lost production, culling and death.
+If you thought Mycoplasma organisms were a problem only on big dairies, think again.
+Since it was first reported in a Connecticut herd in 1961, the organism has been identified on operations of all sizes in every state.
+Contagious, tough to detect and virtually untreatable, Mycoplasma has been implicated in pneumonia, eye infections, arthritis and other disorders that cost U.S. producers an estimated $140 million annually in lost production, culling and death.
 Because infected cows can remain outwardly normal while continuing to shed intermittently, dairies that aren’t actively screening for Mycoplasma may not know they have a problem until it’s too late.

 Is your dairy at risk?
-No operation is immune, but studies suggest the following factors play a significant role in determining the likelihood of a Mycoplasma mastitis outbreak:
+No operation is immune, but studies suggest the following factors play a significant role in determining the likelihood of Mycoplasma organisms:

 Regardless of herd size, location or management protocols, the best way to reduce your dairy’s risk is through routine early detection with a highly accurate, reliable system designed for quickly detecting difficult-to-culture organisms like Mycoplasma.
 Ask your veterinarian if the Acu-POLARIS Detection System is right for your operation or contact Acumen Detection for more information.